Consensys/orchestrate-node/examples/README.md

 8. Transfer value (ETH transfer)
 9. Transfer value (ETH transfer) in a high priority transaction
 10. Search for sent transactions and get their status
+11. Sign and verify an arbitrary payload
+12. Sign and verify a typed data message

 ### Prepare environment